tavallaie/Perth/docs/api_reference.md

 # Perth API Reference

-This document provides detailed information about the classes and functions available in the SoundSignature library.
+This document provides detailed information about the classes and functions available in the Perth library.

 ## Core Classes

 ### WatermarkerBase

-`WatermarkerBase` is the abstract base class that all watermarking implementations in SoundSignature extend.
+`WatermarkerBase` is the abstract base class that all watermarking implementations in Perth extend.

 ```python
 from perth import WatermarkerBase